elandqui/OpenAppliedCalculus/README.md

  * Create an **outline** for the text.
 (Done)
  * Complete one section on functions (1.2) in a relatively complete form.
 (Done)
  * Convert existing open business and applied calculus textbooks from .docx format to **LaTeX** format.
 (In Progress)
  * Set up means to include **advertisements** in the text or to accept donations to the project.
+(Done with continuing progress.)
  * Improve the **graphics** of the textbook, e.g. graphs, tables, and figures.
 (In Progress)
  * Overhaul the existing text to introduce a **modeling and data-analytics** approach to calculus.
 (In Progress)
  * Solicit **reviewers and reviews** for this textbook.
 (In Progress)